VinhhDo/VinhDo.Medicine-Sales-Analytic-System-Project/README.md

 ## Objective
 The main objective of this project is to develop a robust reporting system that enables efficient management and analysis of medicine sales data at West Springfield Hospital.
-The system will provide hospital administrators and staff with valuable insights and actionable information to make informed decisions regarding inventory management, sales performance, and overall business operations.
+The system will provide hospital executives and purchasing staff with valuable insights and actionable information to make informed decisions regarding inventory management, sales performance, and overall business operations.

 ## Technologies Used
 The project utilizes the following technologies: